Northern Ireland Itinerary - A 5 Day/Night Tour

-Leave the hustle and bustle of the city behind and travel north west towards the small village of Maghera.
+Leave the hustle and bustle of the city behind and travel north-west towards the small village of Maghera.

 Wild, untouched and beautiful, a visit to the majestic Sperrin Mountains is a must for all walking enthusiasts.
 Without any taxing inclines, there are many enjoyable trails that aren’t overly challenging.
-If the weather is not agrreable, or simply for those not so keen on walking, the Seamus Heaney Homeplace is a must-see, particularly for lovers of poetry.
+If the weather is not agreeable, or simply for those not so keen on walking, the Seamus Heaney Homeplace is a must-see, particularly for lovers of poetry.
 The museum is a celebration of the life and work of Seamus Heaney – one of Ireland’s greatest poets - as well as hosting many interesting events and performances throughout the year.